-Answered By: Davy Gibbs Last Updated: Jun 01, 2016 Views: 25
+Answered By: Davy Gibbs Last Updated: Jun 11, 2020 Views: 35

 There are a number of different ways of going about this.
-The easiest, but perhaps not most efficient, is to just enter the full title of the article plus the author's name in the central search box (Search Everything with Discover GALILEO) on the Library's homepage: http://library.piedmont.edu/.
+The easiest, but perhaps not the most efficient, is to just enter the full title of the article plus the author's name in the central search box (Search Everything with Discover GALILEO) on the Library's homepage: https://library.piedmont.edu/.
 Sometimes this will work, sometimes not, but it's worth a try since it's easy and quick.
 Try placing quotation marks (" ") around the title of the article.
 This will instruct the search engine to search for the entire phrase, rather than each individual word (which can result in a huge number of irrelevant results).

-One more thing you can try: The third tab on the homepage says "Online Resources."
+One more thing you can try: The third tab on the homepage says "Online Research."
 When you click on that tab, you have the option of browsing databases by subject.
 So, if you know the subject of the article in addition to title and author, finding the subject in this list will at least give you several relevant places to start.